When plotting sales territories for your reps, it’s important to look at the ground they cover.

 1. Upload your data

-Create an eSpatial trial account (or log into an existing account) and select “Upload new data.”
-You’ll be prompted to select your first file.
+Create an eSpatial trial account (or log into an existing account) and select "Upload new data."
+Select your first file.
 The system will create a pin map by default.

 2. Analyze